 Hidden in a corner of the museum was this old manually operated press.
 The light was pretty awful so I had to lean against a door frame to come up with a somewhat decent image.

 Hanging to the left of the press was this beautiful tool.
-My pals at the B4print forums told me it is an ink dabber, used for inking up the composited metal type.
+The guys at the B4print forums told me it is an ink dabber, used for inking up the composited metal type.

 If you like such photographs check out the other pages with pictures of printing museums.